hanwencheng/Hackathon/readme.md

 that means we will start build our predictor start from time 3 to time 1003.

-first param is the start time, second param is the train arrange.
+first param is the start time, second param is the window size.
 They are both optional.

 ##### Predict